Amasra: Fatih Mosque

 It was originally built as a Byzantine church in the 9th century AD.
 The church narthex section consists of three parts.
 After the Ottoman Sultan Mehmed II conquered Amasra in 1460, it was converted to a mosque.
 It is open to prayers.
 There is also a chapel on the same street but it is closed to prayers since 1930.

 Bird's Rock Road Monument

 Bird's Rock Road Monument was created between AD 41-54 by the order of Bithynia et Pontus Governor Gaius Julius Aquila.
 It was a resting place and monument.
 At the time when Claudius was the Roman Emperor, Aquila was the commander of the building army in the eastern provinces.
 It is located a little outside Amasra, and is easily accessed by steps leading from the roadside.

-Power Station
+Coal mine and proposed power station

-In 2009, a coal-fired power station of 2640 MWe (or 1200 MWe) was proposed, but after concerns were raised about the effect on air quality, marine ecology, and ash it was not built.
+In 2009, a coal-fired power station of 2640 MWe (or 1200 MWe) was proposed by a subsidiary of Hattat Holding, but after concerns were raised about the effect on air quality, marine ecology, and ash it was not built.
+They now propose just a coal mine.